Have new recipes emailed to you.

 Making your own Roasted Hatch Chiles could not be easier!
 Use them in salsas, sauces, chilies and more!

-Each summer, from late August – September, hatch chiles come into season.
+Each summer, from late August – September, New Mexico Hatch Chiles come into season.
 They are becoming more and more popular as the years go on.
 They used to occupy a small shelf at my grocery store.
 Now they get their own big bin and they are even freshly roasted outside a couple days during the season.

 Like I said they are becoming a big deal.
 If you haven’t heard of them before, Hatch Chiles are chilies that are grown in the Hatch Valley region of New Mexico.
-They are long green peppers that looks similar to the Anaheim pepper.
+They are long green peppers that are very similar to the Anaheim pepper but are a bit hotter.

-While you can eat hatch chiles raw, they are most often roasted before they are used in recipes.
+While you can eat hatch chiles raw, they are most often roasted (or blistered under a broiler) before they are used in recipes.
 When roasted they have a smoky earthy flavor.

 Keep in mind, that doesn’t mean that you won’t find one that is hotter than a jalapeño from time to time.
 One might surprise you!